nais/naislinter/README.md

 Additionally, this tool requires a fully formed NAIS yaml file, after any template injections.
 A file containing `{{ image }}` will therefore fail, unless the variable has been injected.
+This is not relevant in the GitHub Action, as template injection happens before `naislinter` runs.

 Finally, in its current state, the tool is unable to verify objects within lists.
 For instance: